learn-academy-2022-alpha/week-5-assessment-RyanJ2463/interview-questions.md

   Your answer: In my experience i used gem to install rspec a testing framework for ruby

-  Researched answer: A gem is library of code functionality.
-Gems package up Ruby code so it can be shared to others easily
+  Researched answer: A gem is library of code that is brought into your rspec testing framework.
+This give the ability to test your ruby code.